Do you want to know how to write Instagram captions that increase engagement? You’re in the right place.

 This blog post is all about writing a great caption that will improve engagement for artists selling art on Instagram, and it’s going to teach you some important information that will help you get more likes and followers.

 Disclaimer: This post may contain affiliate links.
 If you make a purchase by clicking on an affiliate link, Nevue Fine Art Marketing may earn an affiliate commission at no additional cost to you.
 Affiliate relationships include, but are not limited to, Bluehost, Tailwind, Skimlinks, SareASale and StudioPress.
 To learn more visit Affiliate Link Disclosure Policy

 Promoting Art On Instagram

-Art collectors and art lovers view art on Instagram every day, and artists are posting new paintings and drawings on Instagram daily.
-How can you have your artwork noticed on Instagram with all of the competition?
+Art collectors and art lovers view art on Instagram every day, and artists post new paintings and drawings on Instagram daily.
+How can you have your artwork noticed on Instagram with the competition?

 The important thing to remember is that it takes much more planning than just posting an image of your latest painting to improve your engagement rate.